See the Story Index for Wael Abdelgawad’s other stories.

 I entered the masjid and performed a balancing act with the pizzas as I removed my shoes with one hand.
 I followed Abdus-Samad down the main corridor.
 The only sounds were the clacking of his walker as he picked it up and set it down, and his ponderous breathing.

 Halfway down the corridor he stopped and turned again to look at me.
-“Why have you not come to see us, Zaid?” he asked quietly.
+“Why have you not come to see us more often, Zaid?” he asked quietly.

 I thought there would be more to his question.
 I waited, but he added nothing.

 What was I supposed to say?
 There was too much to say, and little of it good.
-The words crowded my mouth like marbles, so that I could not speak.
+The words crowded my mouth like shards of glass, so that I could not speak.
 I stood mute, not meeting his eyes, feeling like I’d made a mistake in coming here.

 “No matter,” he said finally, and resumed his slow walk.
 “A man must do what a man must do.”